koher/try-swift-2016/slides.md

 ### Syntactic Sugars and Operators for Optionals

-^ (5:30, 0:10) Additionally, Swift provided these syntactic sugars and operators to use _optionals_ easily.
+^ (5:30, 0:10) Additionally, Swift provided these syntactic sugars and operators to make it easy to use _optionals_.

 ```swift
 // [ Swift ]